mrkkrp/markkarpov.com/post/new-site.md

 You may certainly expect some posts related to optimization of my existing projects, such as [`text-metrics`](https://github.com/mrkkrp/text-metrics), which I'm migrating to pure Haskell right now.
-Also, in case you do not know yet, Megaparsec 6 is coming this summer, so there will be posts about that the related development as well.
+Also, in case you do not know yet, Megaparsec 6 is coming this summer, so there will be posts about the related development as well.

 Megaparsec tutorials will be probably moved to this site soon, so I can manage all my tutorials through one system.
 After all, I'm still the sole contributor to Megaparsec's official tutorials, so it makes sense to move the tutorials to my site.
-Since the tutorials is the only useful content on Megaparsec's site it will be shut down after the migration and the tutorial links will redirect to new locations on this site.
+Since the tutorials is the only useful content on Megaparsec's site, it will be shut down after the migration and the tutorial links will redirect to new locations on this site.

 In case you're interested how this site is built, I'll tell you ;-) This